abad89/abad89/README.md

 ### Hi, I'm Anthony.

-I'm currently a student in Flatiron School's software engineering course, learning JavaScript, React, Ruby, Rails, and more.
+I'm currently looking for a junior software engineer position.
+I'm familiar with JavaScript, React, Ruby, Rails, and more, and always open to learning new things!